Jet Whistle1 min note

 Texas native J. Christopher Marshall, a member of the Minnesota Orchestra since 1999, earned his master’s degree in bassoon performance at the New England Conservatory of Music.
 He holds two undergraduate degrees from Northwestern University: one in bassoon performance and the other in mechanical engineering.
 Before joining the Minnesota Orchestra, Marshall was a member of Florida’s New World Symphony.

-Marshall has appeared as a soloist with the Minnesota Orchestra in performances of Dietter’s Concerto for Two Bassoons in 2008, reprising the work in subsequent seasons, most recently in November 2014.
+Marshall has appeared as a soloist with the Minnesota Orchestra in performances of Dietter’s Concerto for Two Bassoons in 2008, reprising the work in subsequent seasons.
 An active chamber musician, he also performs regularly on the Minnesota Orchestra’s Chamber Music series offerings.
 He has performed as a soloist with the Bloomington and Mankato symphonies.
 He has appeared with the Boston Symphony and Pops, the Los Angeles Philharmonic and the National Symphony, and has participated in numerous music festivals, including Tanglewood, Pacific and Spoleto.
 As a clinician, he has led master classes and sectionals for many universities as well as community and youth orchestras.

-Ben Odhner joined the Minnesota Orchestra at the beginning of the 2017-18 season.
-He won a section violin position with the Colorado Symphony in 2014 and held the position of fixed 4th chair in the first violin section since 2015.
+Ben Odhner joined the Minnesota Orchestra in 2017, and won an audition to move to the first violin section in 2022.
+He previously held the position of fixed 4th chair in the first violin section of the Colorado Symphony.
 He has appeared as a soloist with the Cleveland Institute of Music Orchestra, Ashland Symphony, Warminster Symphony Orchestra and other ensembles.
 In 2008 and 2009, he was selected to participate in the New York String Orchestra Seminar at Carnegie Hall.
 A fellowship recipient at the Aspen Music Festival and School, he has been concertmaster of the Aspen Sinfonia and the Aspen Concert Orchestra.
 He was also a member of the YouTube Symphony Orchestra, which performed at Carnegie Hall in April 2009 as a part of the first international classical music summit brought together through the internet.

 Hanna Landrum joined the Minnesota Orchestra in June 2019, after previously holding the position of principal second violin with the Rochester Philharmonic.
 She has performed with numerous orchestras and music festivals across the country.
 She has held leadership positions with the Canton Symphony Orchestra, Youngstown Symphony and Firelands Symphony, and is a regular substitute with the Cleveland Orchestra.
 With a passion for contemporary music, she has participated in the premieres of many new American works, including collaborations with both visual arts and dance.